MaterializeInc/materialize/doc/user/content/overview/arangements.md

 #### `COUNT`

 Some of the simplest arrangements are those for Differential Dataflow operators.
-For example, the `COUNT` operator, which predictably counts items, has two arrangements:
+For example, the `COUNT` operator, which Materialize uses for internal logging, has two arrangements:

 * An arrangement for the input, which indexes the key whose values will be counted
 * An arrangement for the output, which maintains the results